 This DIY beeswax chapstick recipe is easy to make and costs less than 50 cents a tube, with the tube or container, which can be reused!

 You can even color your lip balms if you want the fancy tinted kind.
-Just remember to use natural food-derrived colors or actual foods like cinnamon, cocoa powder, etc.
+Just remember to use natural food-derrived colors (Amazon) or actual foods like cinnamon, cocoa powder, etc.

 Scent and flavor variations are fun too!
 You could replace the shea butter with some cocoa butter, add a little cocoa powder and orange oil (omit the peppermint) and you’d have a lovely chocolate orange lip balm.
 We made a few with grapefruit oil instead of the peppermint and the scent is so refreshing.
 We love it!